jakobgreenfeld/jakobgreenfeld.github.io/_posts/2024-08-27-tight-aggresive.md

 I don't think it's serving them well.

-And I don't think it's serving me well.
+So it seems dumb to assume that it's serving me well.

-So now I'm trying to find the right balance and play tight aggressive.
+I'm trying to play more tight aggressive.

+And you probably should too.